yanjia1777/tp/docs/UserGuide.md

 Income  | ALLOWANCE | 2021-09-30 |      Allowance      | $1.00   | MONTH | 2023-08-31
 Income  | ALLOWANCE | 2021-08-31 |      Allowance      | $1.00   | MONTH | 2023-08-31
                                             Net Total: | $203.00
-Here is the list of all recurring entries, where some were added to the above list:
+Here is the list of applicable recurring entries, where some were added to the above list:
 Income  | ALLOWANCE | 2021-08-31 |      Allowance      | $1.00   | MONTH | 2023-08-31
 ```

 ```